Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomephp.md

 >
 > **Powers:**
 >
 > **Proclamation**: His word is Truth in a cosmic sense.
 What he says goes, literally.
-When you confront Ualichu with evidence of a broken proclamation, roll +Sharp.
+When you confront Ualichu with evidence of a broken proclamation, roll [[+Sharp]].
 On any hit, the law-breaker is gravely weakened.
 On a 10+, the law-breaker is magically compelled to do one service for [[The Wronged]] party: they may not avoid or delay this penalty without painful (or even deadly) consequence.

 # Lindsay Awale {#lindsay-awale}